robertostrabelli/notscape-composer/README.md

 The design was developed according to my preferences, but if you are good at CSS and studying the chaotic organization of CSS classes can change everything.
 Be free to rethink everything.

 The easy way is edit assets/css/mystyle.css file and adapt estilos.css to your design preferences.

+### Advice

+Avoid messing up the timeline.php, 001.php, 002.php and 003.php files

+I recommend maintaining and using the about.php, follow.php, copyright.php, and privacy.php pages.

 ## Help me
 This is my first public code on Github and I'm a beginner.
 If you see something wrong, please, <a rel="me" href="https://imvegan.fyi/@roberto">tell me</a>.